boozallen/jenkins-templating-engine/docs/concepts/pipeline-templates/overview.md

 ## Defining Workflows, not Tech Stacks

-While creating JTE, it was envisioned that a pipeline template represents a *workflow* - not a pipeline for a specific tech stack.
+While creating JTE, it was envisioned that a Pipeline Template represents a *workflow* - not a pipeline for a specific tech stack.

 Be careful of the common pitfall of creating an `npm` template for all your NPM applications and a `java` template for all your Java applications.